YahooArchive/mojito/docs/dev_guide/resources/index.rst

 To learn how to use the packages, click on the link to view the ``README.md``.

-- `Mojito Resource Store Hotswap Plugin <https://github.com/yahoo/mojito-rs-hotswap>`_ -  Allows you to make live code changes and see them reflected in your running application without without having to restart the ``node`` process.
+- `Mojito Resource Store Hotswap Plugin <https://github.com/yahoo/mojito-rs-hotswap>`_ -  Allows you to make live code changes and see them reflected in your running application without having to restart the ``node`` process.
 - `Mojito Pipeline <https://github.com/yahoo/mojito-pipeline>`_ - allows a Mojito
   application to selectively schedule the rendering, the streaming, and the displaying